Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 patch format and processing rules.
 */
 await gapi.client.compute.urlMaps.patch({ project: "project", urlMap: "urlMap",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.urlMaps.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Updates the specified UrlMap resource with the data included in the